 Friday off to Gorinchem to visit a kindly aunt.
 From there a drive to Arnhem after lunch, and we launched ourselves through the old town for what felt like five minutes before meeting with Rob and Eve and the boys in Ede for dinner.
 A sublime meal and walk through the woods.
 Friday we moved to new lodgings, citizen M in Rotterdam near the equally modern looking Markthal.
 Our colorful shoebox was well appointed.

-Saturday off to Konigshaven and La Trappe brewery.
-The tour was punctuated with much mirth and fine examples of the Monk’s discipline and devotion.
+Saturday off to Konigshaven and La Trappe brewery for amazing beer.
+One of the old Monk’s asked if I was a hipster.
 Sunday, church and in the evening dinner with more family.
-We pored over and admired my uncle’s fine landscape designs.
+We pored over and admired my uncle’s fine landscape designs, a few copies of which now proudly hang on our walls.
 I kicked back my last dutch pils for a while.
 Monday headed back out to Houston, very sorry to say goodbye to family, friends and Nederlands.
 A few pics here…

 Recently we stopped by the European Science Café held in Montrose, for an event hosted by the Consulate General of France in Houston.
 We were delighted to hear Italian astronaut Luca Parmitano give a truly inspirational talk on his time at the international space station.
 Here’s a pic with the speaker and Bec; big thanks to Paolo for the recommendation!